mdn/content/files/en-us/web/http/network_error_logging/index.md

 - include_subdomains
   - : If true, the policy applies to all subdomains under the origin that the policy header is set.
 The reporting group should also be set to include subdomains, if this option is to be enabled.
 - success_fraction
   - : Floating point value between 0 and 1 which specifies the proportion of **successful** network requests to report.
-Defaults to 0, so that no successful network requests will be reported if the key is not present in the JSON payload.
+Defaults to 0, so that no successful network requests will be reported if the key is not present in the JSON content.
 - failure_fraction
   - : Floating point value between 0 and 1 which specifies the proportion of **failed** network requests to report.
-Defaults to 1, so that all failed network requests will be reported if the key is not present in the JSON payload.
+Defaults to 1, so that all failed network requests will be reported if the key is not present in the JSON content.

 The reporting group referenced above is defined in the usual manner within the {{HTTPHeader("Report-To")}} header, for example: